Featured Pathways

 Sarah Martin has a degree in economics from the London School of Economics and stock exchange and regulatory qualifications from London and New York.
 She has worked in investment banking for 17 years, as well as private equity transactions and as an expert witness in financial trials.
 She became a financial trainer 15 years ago and specialises in credit, distressed debt, and valuation.
 Recent assignments have included the European Central Bank, the European Investment Bank, the EBRD, Gibbs Business School in Johannesburg, the Bahrain Institute of Business Finance, the Bank of China, BBVA, the African Development Bank, Siemens, Carnegie Bank, Rand Merchant Bank, the Hamburg Central Bank, and Mizuho Bank.

-There are no available videos from "Sarah Martin"
+There are no available Videos from "Sarah Martin"